peeringdb/docs/docs/ix-f-json-import-rules.md

 - Daily at 0000 UTC, the IX-F JSON data will be retrieved and processed by the Importer.
 The steps above for networks will then be followed.

 If the IX-F JSON `state` field is present, settings of `active`, `connected`, or `operational` may be used to indicate a network is operational, while a setting of `inactive` will be interpreted as the network not being operational.
 This may be used to denote a network in the process of connecting but not yet active, or a network on hiatus.

+IX-F Import Preview:

+- The "Preview" button shows the changes that will be performed or suggested, depending on participant network's "Allow IXP Update" setting.
+- A JSON form of this preview is available at: https://peeringdb.com/import/ixlan/###/ixf/preview (replace ### with the number that appears in the URL after /ix/ when viewing your IX page)

 **Note**: The Importer expects that you also provide IP addresses.
 If your IX-F JSON has an empty member_list or only contains ASNs, there will be no useful information.
 You might want to disable the import.